Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests: Testing the Normalizing Flows

-All values shown in Fig.~\ref{fig:cmog_metrics} are reported in Tables \ref{tab:average_best} and \ref{tab:absolute_best}, for the average and absolute best models, respectively.
-In the Tables we also show the average number of epochs, training time, and prediction time.
+All values shown in Figure~\ref{fig:cmog_metrics} are reported in Tables~\ref{tab:average_best} and \ref{tab:absolute_best} for~the average and absolute best models, respectively.
+In~the tables, we also show the total number of trainable parameters, the~average number of epochs, training time, and~prediction time.
 It is interesting to look at the training and prediction times.
-Indeed, while for the coupling flows, even though training time is much larger than prediction time, both times grow with a similar rate, for the autoregressive flows, the prediction time grows faster than the training time, which is almost constant.
-This is because, as we already mentioned, the MAF is a ``direct flow'', very fast for density estimation, and therefore for training (single pass through the flow), and slower for generation, and therefor for testing ($N$ passes through the flow, with $N$ the dimensionality of the target distribution).
+Indeed, while for the coupling flows, even though training time is much larger than prediction time, both times grow with a similar rate; for~the autoregressive flows, the~prediction time grows faster than does the training time, which is almost constant.
+This is because, as~we have already mentioned, the~MAF is a ``direct flow'', very fast for density estimation and~therefore for training (single pass through the flow) but~slower for generation and~therefore for testing ($N$ passes through the flow, with~$N$ the dimensionality of the target distribution).
 Still, testing was reasonably fast, considering that each test actually consisted of $10$ tests with three metrics and $10^{5}$ points per sample.
-All trainings/tests took less than a few hours (sometimes, especially in small dimensionality, a few minutes), which means that all models, but the C-RQS in large dimensionalities, are pretty fast both in training and inference.\footnote{Notice that, even though, the training/testing times do not go beyond a few hours, we have trained and tested $10$ replicas of $4$ architectures in $8$ different dimensionalities (apart from C-RQS) and with a few different values of the hyperparameters, for a total of about $1360$ runs (see Table \ref{tab:hyperparam}).
-This took several months of GPU time, showing how resource demanding is to reliably estimate uncertainties of ML models, even in relatively simple cases.}
+All trainings/tests took less than a few hours (sometimes, especially in small dimensionality, a~few minutes), which means that all models, expect~the C-RQS in large dimensionalities, are fairly fast both in training and inference.\footnote{Notice that even though the~training/testing times do not go beyond a few hours, we trained and tested $10$ replicas of four architectures in eight different dimensionalities (apart from C-RQS) and with a few different values of the hyperparameters for~a total of about $1360$ runs (see Table~\ref{tab:hyperparam}).
+This took several months of GPU time, showing how resource demanding is to reliably estimate uncertainties of ML models, even in relatively simple cases.} Another interesting number in the tables is the total number of trainable parameters.
+Such number makes clear how the autoregressive architectures are more expressive than are the simple coupling ones, giving better results with relatively fewer parameters.
+It is also clear from the table that the improvement stepping from a simple linear affine bijector to a rational quadratic spline based on the same architecture is much larger for autoregressive architectures and~less evident for the simplest coupling ones.
+The~large number of parameters needed to obtain reasonable results from C-RQS may be the origin of its training instability at large~dimensionality.

-\section{Conclusions and Outlook}
+\section{Conclusions and~Outlook}